OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 **Step 5: Look for the USB-to-Serial Device**

- Run `ls /dev/ttyUSB*` to see if the USB-to-Serial device can be detected.
+ Plug in your Omega & Dock and run `ls /dev/ttyUSB*` to see if the USB-to-Serial device can be detected.
 If the driver is successfully installed, you should be able to see a device with a name similar to `/dev/ttyUSB0`.

 ![Check if serial device exists](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/connecting-serial-linux-check.png "Check if serial device exists")